zhak55/Away-js/README.md

 # Away.js
-Away.js is simple lib to manage your links an app or site
+Away.js is simple lib to manage your links in your app or site

 ### Get started